lprimeroo/Big-Oh/README.md

 Big-Oh
 ======
-A geeky clone of 2048 for programmers .
+A geeky clone of 2048 for programmers.

-##Achieve Big-Oh of 1 .
+## Achieve Big-Oh of 1.

 Order of merging :
 `O(2`<sup>`n`</sup>`)`